rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 +--------------------------------+----------+--------------+--------------------------------+--------------------------------+--------------------------------+
 ```

-With this the new policy is ready and generates alerts in the Stackrox / ACS cluster, checking that the container image checked is not signed with the Cosign public key that we defined before.
+With this, the new policy is ready and generates alerts in the Stackrox / ACS cluster, checking that the Container Image checked is not signed with the Cosign public key that we defined before.

 NOTE: For more information around this check the [Stackrox / ACS official guide around signature verification](https://docs.openshift.com/acs/3.70/operating/verify-image-signatures.html#configure-signature-integration_verify-image-signatures).